kingscode/vuetify-resource/README.md

 ```
 /**
- * rowsPerPage
+ * itemsPerPage
- * The number of rows
+ * The number of items
  *
  * @return string
  */